-- Dictionary, Thesaurus, Encyclopedia - There are hundreds of available software versions of dictionaries, thesauruses, and Encyclopedias that you can either use to browse and learn more about everything or as a reference to look up information.
+- Dictionary, Thesaurus, Encyclopedia - There are hundreds of available software versions of dictionaries, thesauruses, and Encyclopedias.
+You may use them to browse and learn more about everything or as a reference to look up information.

-- Geographical or Map software - There are several companies that make very sophisticated geographical and map programs that enable users to learn more about the world or a specific location, lookup directions, find a local store, etc. See our map information page for a listing of free online map services.
+- Geographical or Map software - Several companies that make sophisticated map programs that enable users to learn more about the world or a specific location, look up directions, find a local store, etc. See our map information page for a listing of free online map services.

-- Language software - There are numerous programs available that help users learn different languages and even translate text from one language into another.
+- Language software - Numerous programs are available that help users learn different languages and even translate text from one language into another.

-Tip: There are also many free Internet web pages that offer much of the above information for free.
-Although many of these sites may not be as extensive, you should definitely see what is available for free first.
+There are also many free Internet web pages that offer much of the above information for free.
+Although many of these sites may not be as extensive.
+For ideas, see: What things to do when bored on the Internet.

 Games are another popular thing to do with your computer no matter what your age is.
 Below is a listing of different games for different age groups.

 - Children learning games - There are hundreds of games for young children (12 and younger) that are not only enjoyable to play but often also educational.

 - Teenager and older games - By far the most popular games, the games that are often played for entertainment value.